Statistics of systemwide correlations in the random-field XXZ chain: Importance of rare events in the many-body localized phase: Two limiting cases: ETH and Anderson

 \subsubsection{ETH and random states}

 In the ergodic phase, a typical ``infinite temperature'' eigenstate (in the middle of the many-body spectrum, $\epsilon=0.5$) should be well described by a featureless random state, with no spatial dependence of two-point correlations, namely $C_{ij}^{\alpha\alpha}$ is independent of $|i-j|$.
-The finite-size effects in expectation values should be entirely ascribed to the finite-dimension ${\cal N}_{\cal H}$ of the Hilbert space, except if there is an underlying conservation law.
+The finite-size effects in expectation values should be entirely ascribed to the finite-dimension ${\cal N}_{\cal H}$ of the available Hilbert space, and for some quantities the existence of an underlying sum rule due to a conservation law.
+In the remainder of this paper, the size of the available Hilbert space ${\cal N}_{\cal H}$ will be the sizes of the $S^{z}_{\rm tot} = 0$ magnetization sector.
 This leads to markedly different behavior as a function of system size $L$ for longitudinal and transverse correlations, clearly visible in the two leftmost panels (a,\,b) of Fig.~\ref{fig:Ergodic1}, which we now discuss.

 \paragraph{Longitudinal correlations---} The conservation of the total magnetization $\sum_{i=1}^{L}S_i^{z}=S^z_{\rm{tot}}$ can be rewritten as follows \be \sum_{i,j} \langle S_i^{z} S_j^{z} \rangle = \frac{L}{4} + \sum_{i \neq j} \langle S_i^{z} S_j^{z} \rangle=(S^z_{\rm{tot}})^2. \ee For the $S^z_{\rm{tot}}=0$ sector (for even $L$), when associated to the featureless property of a random vector, one expects on average \be \overline{\langle S_i^z S_j^z \rangle} \approx -\frac{1}{4(L-1)} \quad \forall i\neq j. \ee While Eq.~\eqref{eq:Czzdecay} applies to the average disconnected correlations, it is also valid for the typical, connected correlations, up to corrections decaying exponentially with system size.
 The absence of dependence on $r$ and the decay of the typical midchain correlations with $L$ is readily checked in Fig.~\ref{fig:Ergodic1}(a) against exact numerics for fully random states in the $S^{z}_{\rm tot} = 0$ sector, averaged over hundreds of samples~\footnote{More than 1500 samples for $L = 18$ and below, and more than 600 for $20 \leq L \leq 24$}.